Truth and Justice: Part Four

 Part Four is a story about the basic conflict between husband and wife, man and woman, during the early years of the newly independent Republic of Estonia.
 A decade has passed since the end of World War I and the 1918-1920 Estonian War of Independence, and people of the new republic try to follow the European trends, sometimes forgetting old traditions.
 It is a world of freedom and democracy, but also a world of fishy real estate and business affairs.

 While Karin, Indrek's wife, wishes to be a part of the rising middle and upper class society, Indrek thinks that salvation and meaning of life can be found only in hard work.
 The inability of husband and wife to understand each other creates a dramatic conflict with unexpectedly tragic consequences.

 Part Five

 In Part Five, events take place in the countryside once more.
 Here the life is being observed roughly half a century after the events in Part One.
 In a simple lifestyle and hard work, the protagonist can finally rediscover his inner balance.

-So far, only Parts One and Two have appeared in English.
-The translation of Part Three is in progress.
+So far, Parts One to Four have appeared in English with Vagabond Voices.
+The translation of Part Five is in progress.